 With this change of the season, we can also welcome in a greater choice of vegetables and array of colours.
-So, here’s a wheat-free recipe that is both healthy and delicious…to bring some of that Spring vibrance to your plate.
+So, here’s a wheat-free recipe that is both healthy and delicious…to bring some of that summer vibrance to your plate.

 Ingredients for 4 people